mohyaz11/OptimumSetupBook/manuscript/DeploymentTargets.md

 ![](images/deploymenttargets-machinepolicy.png)

-Having all the deployment targets on the same machine policy is not a big deal when you only have a couple of dozen of machines.
+Using the default machine policy for less than a hundred machines is fine.
 The health checks are quick.
-It really starts to cause problems when you have thousands of machines.
+It starts to cause problems when you have thousands of machines.
 A health check could take hours to complete.
 It can only connect to 10 machines at a time to perform the health check, it can take a while to finish up.

 You also might have a group of machines which are flaky and tend to go up and down.
 Perhaps they are test instances or they are hosted on a client's site and your connection is spotty.
-You anticipate them to fail once in a while.
+You expect them to fail once in a while.
 You shouldn't change your default machine policy to account for one or two spotty machines.
 The other machines in the machine policy should be running.
 You want to know about those if they go down.

 Our recommendation is to create several machine policies.
 Some possible strategies are: